balima78/these-R-nice/README.md

 - [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html) - Create dashboards with 'Shiny'.
 [Exemplos de uso](https://rstudio.github.io/shinydashboard/)
 - [shinydashboardPlus](https://cran.r-project.org/web/packages/shinydashboardPlus/index.html) - Extend {shinydashboard} with 'AdminLTE2' components.
 [Exemplo de uso](https://rinterface.com/shiny/shinydashboardPlus/)
 - [shinyuieditor](https://rstudio.github.io/shinyuieditor/index.html) - A visual tool for building the UI portion of a Shiny application that generates clean and human-readable code.
--[designer](https://ashbaldry.github.io/designer/) - intended to make the initial generation of a UI wireframe of a shiny application as quick and simple as possible.
+- [designer](https://ashbaldry.github.io/designer/) - intended to make the initial generation of a UI wireframe of a shiny application as quick and simple as possible.

 ### a testar :boom:

 - [r-color-palettes](https://github.com/EmilHvitfeldt/r-color-palettes#blogposts-and-other-resources) - Comprehensive list of color palettes in r
 - [sparklyr](https://github.com/sparklyr/sparklyr) - R interface for Apache Spark
 - [disk.frame](https://github.com/xiaodaigh/disk.frame/) - performs a similar role to distributed systems for medium data which are datasets that are too large for RAM but not quite large enough to qualify as big data. {disk.frame} [is epic](https://www.brodrigues.co/blog/2019-09-03-disk_frame/)
 - [easystats](https://github.com/easystats/easystats) - a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.
 - [collapse](https://github.com/SebKrantz/collapse) - a C/C++ based package for data transformation and statistical computing in R.
 - [tidyfst](https://cran.r-project.org/web/packages/tidyfst/index.html) - Tidy Verbs for Fast Data Manipulation.
 [Exemplo de uso](https://hope-data-science.github.io/tidyfst/articles/english_tutorial.html)
 - [ggquickeda](https://github.com/smouksassi/ggquickeda) - This R package/Shiny app is a handy interface to `ggplot2`/`table1`
 - [reactR](https://react-r.github.io/reactR/index.html) - provides a set of convenience functions for using `React` in R with `htmlwidget` constructor templates and local JavaScript dependencies.

-- [reactable](https://glin.github.io/reactable/index.html) - Interactive data tables for R, based on the `React Table` library and made with {reactR}.

 - [lazyrmd](https://github.com/hafen/lazyrmd) - The {lazyrmd} R package provides an R Markdown html output format that enables plot outputs in the document to be lazily loaded.

 ### Cheat sheet :newspaper: